 Petřín Lookout Tower

-Some people call it Prague’s Eiffel Tower, and it does look like a mini version.
-But honestly, the views you get aren’t any better than what you get from Letná Park or the Lesser Town Bridge Tower (and those come without the queue).
+The views aren’t any better than what you get from Letná Park or the Lesser Town Bridge Tower (and those don’t come with a queue).

-The park is nice if you’ve got more time, but if you’re only in Prague for a few days, we’d skip it.
+The surrounding park is nice for a walk if you have extra time, but if you’re only in Prague for a few days, we’d give this one a miss.

 The Changing of the Guard at Prague Castle